mchav/dataframe/README.md

 * Integration with common data formats (currently only supports CSV)
 * Support windowed plotting (currently only supports ASCII plots)
 * Host the whole library + Jupyter lab on Azure with auth and isolation.

-## Contributing
-* Please first submit an issue and we can discuss there.